Money is Spiritual, with Rabbi Daniel Lapin

 Money Is Spiritual: The Spiritual Attributes of Money

 When something is physical, as Rabbi Lapin shares, you can measure it in a lab.
 It’s real and tangible.
 When something is spiritual, it’s felt.
 You cannot measure it in any scientific way.
-And yet, the affects of spirituality can be observed.
-While money may have physical uses, it also has spiritual significance, because it can transcend physical results.
+And yet, the effects of spirituality can be observed.
+While money may have physical uses, it also has spiritual significance because it can transcend physical results.

 [16:44] “Each and every one of us can benefit financially by understanding the spiritual implications of what money really is.”